juergenweb/FrontendLoginRegister/README.md

 - [Multi-language](https://github.com/juergenweb/FrontendLoginRegister/blob/main/README.md#multi-language)

 ## Installation
+Please download and install FrontendForms first.
+You do not have to make configuration setting in FrontendForms to run this module.
+Only install it.
+Later on you can change some parameters to your needs, but it is not necessary.

 Download the module, rename the module folder from FrontendLoginRegister-main to FrontendLoginRegister and add it inside the site/modules folder.
 Refresh your modules in the backend and install the module as usual.
 Go to the module configuration and make your settings.